The influence of viscous dissipations on the nonlinear acoustic wave equation with second sound: The linearized Cattaneo-type model involving fractional Laplacians

-with any $s\geqslant0$. \end{coro} \begin{remark} Because of the fact that $\|\chi_{\extt}(D)f\|_{H^s}\approx\|\chi_{\extt}(D)f\|_{\dot{H}^s}$ by using the Fourier transform, the $H^s$ regularities of initial datum in Propositions \ref{PROP-01}, \ref{PROP-02} and \ref{PROP-03} can be modified into the $\dot{H}^s$ regularities with any $s\in\mb{R}$.
-We will use some estimates basing on Bessel potential spaces $\dot{H}^s$ in the studies of the nonlinear problem \eqref{Eq-Cattaneo-Fractional} in the next section. \end{remark} \begin{remark} Let us summarize all derived estimates in this section.
-By assuming suitable $H^{\tilde{s}}\cap L^1$ regularities for initial datum and $|P_{\varphi_1+\tau\varphi_2}|\neq 0$, the following optimal decay estimates of the solutions to the linearized Cattaneo model \eqref{Eq-Linear-Cattaneo-Fractional} hold:
+for $s\geqslant0$. \end{coro} \begin{remark} Because of $\|\chi_{\extt}(D)f\|_{H^s}\approx\|\chi_{\extt}(D)f\|_{\dot{H}^s}$ the $H^s$ regularities for the initial data in Propositions \ref{PROP-01}, \ref{PROP-02} and \ref{PROP-03} can be replaced by the $\dot{H}^s$ regularities for any $s\in\mb{R}$.
+We will use this kind of estimates (with the Riesz potential spaces replacing the Bessel potential spaces in $\mathcal{A}^{(\ell)}_{s,j}$) in the study of the nonlinear problem \eqref{Eq-Cattaneo-Fractional} in the next section. \end{remark} \begin{remark} Let us summarize all derived estimates in this section.
+By assuming suitable $H^{\tilde{s}}\cap L^1$ regularities for the initial data, where $\tilde{s}\geqslant 0$ depends both on the order of the Cauchy data and on the spatial regularity for $\partial_t^j \varphi$, and $|P_{\varphi_1+\tau\varphi_2}|\neq 0$, the following optimal decay estimates for the solution (and its time derivatives) to the linearized viscous Cattaneo-type model \eqref{Eq-Linear-Cattaneo-Fractional} hold:

 for $s=j-2$ or $s\geqslant0$ with $j=0,1,2$, as well as